huaminghuangtw/Evergreen-Notes/Permanent-Notes/kindness.md

 * to pretend you haven’t already heard that story before.
 * to not tell people that they have a sunburn, bug bite, or zit.

 ---

+# Horizontal Relationships

+Treat everyone as equal, regardless of status or age.
+Avoid hierarchical thinking.

+---